-- Use only fuses with the prescribed amperage.
+Use only fuses with the prescribed amperage.
 Never by-pass or repair fuses.

-The main fuse protects all power consumers on the vehicle.
-It is in the starter relay housing, next to the battery.
+The main fuse protects all power consumers in the vehicle.
+It is in the housing of the starter relay next to the battery.

 - Switch off all power consumers and switch off the engine.

-- Remove the seat. (♥ p.
-107)
+- Remove the seat. ( p.
+70)

 - Remove protection covers 1.